jncraton/networks-cpsc3410/readme.md

 Late Assignments
 ----------------

 Late assignments will lose 10% for each day they are late rounded up, so an assignment submitted even one second late may be deducted 10%.
-Please reach out to me directly if there are special circumstances necessitating late work to be submitted.
-I may allow extremely late work to be submitted for up to half credit.
+In certain circumstances, extremely late work may be submitted for up to half credit.

 Course Overview
 ---------------